Croatian Photographic Tour

-Join me on a Streetscape and Landscape photography tour in beautiful Croatia.
-It starts in one of the most amazing places, the Plitvice Lakes National Park and then it's a street photography tour at its best with a backdrop of the stunning surrounds of the Mediterranean sea.
-1 PZ AC 0J3A1263 3
+Join Peter on a Streetscape and Landscape Photography tour in beautiful Croatia.
+It starts in one of the most amazing places, the Plitvice Lakes National Park and then it's a street photography tour at its best with a backdrop of the stunning surrounds of the Mediterranean Sea.
+Peter is fluent in Croatian (including dialects).

 View of Dubrovniks's old port from the walls